ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - Up to ten million rows of sensitive data
     - Up to 32 columns (fields) per data source

 2. Structure the sensitive data in the .csv file.
 Make sure the first row of the .csv file includes the names of the fields you'll use for EDM classification.
-For example, you might have field names, such as `ssn`, `birthdate`, `firstname`, `lastname`, `employeeid`, and so on. <br/> As an example, our .csv file is called *SampleDataStore.csv*.
-It includes columns, such as *id*, *firstname*, *lastname*, *title*, *creditcard* and so on.
+For example, you might have field names, such as `ssn`, `birthdate`, `firstname`, `lastname`, `employeeid`, and so on. <br/> As an example, our .csv file is called *PatientRecords.csv*.
+It includes columns, such as *PatientID*, *MRN*, *lastname*, *FirstName*, *SSN* and more.

 3. Define the schema for the database of sensitive information in .xml format (similar to our example below).
 Name this schema file `edm.xml`, and configure it such that for each column in the database, there is a line that uses the syntax `<Field name="" unique="" searchable=""/>`.